rmitchellscott/Aviary/docs/DATA_MANAGEMENT.md

 ├── aviary.db                 # SQLite database (if using SQLite)
 └── users/
     └── {user-id}/
-        ├── pdfs/             # User's uploaded documents
+        └── pdfs/             # User's uploaded documents
-        │   ├── document1.pdf
+            ├── document1.pdf
-        │   └── subfolder/
+            └── subfolder/
-        └── rmapi/            # User's rmapi configuration
-            └── rmapi.conf
 ```

+> [!NOTE]
+> As of v1.6.0, rmapi configurations are stored in the database (in the `rmapi_config` column of the users table) rather than in the filesystem.

 ### Single-User to Multi-User Migration

 When enabling multi-user mode (`MULTI_USER=true`), Aviary automatically performs a single-user to multi-user migration.
-For more information, see  [Migration from Single-User Mode](AUTHENTICATION.md#Migration-from-Single-User-Mode).
+For detailed migration procedures and troubleshooting, see the [Migration Guide](docs/MIGRATION_GUIDE.md).

 **Important**: Single-user to multi-user migration requires using the same storage backend.
 If you need to change storage backends, use the cross-storage-backend migration process below.

 ## Cross-Storage-Backend Migration

-To migrate between different storage backends (e.g., filesystem to S3, or S3 to filesystem), use the backup and restore process:
+To migrate between different storage backends (e.g., filesystem to S3, or S3 to filesystem), use the backup and restore process.
+For comprehensive migration instructions including verification steps and troubleshooting, see the [Migration Guide](docs/MIGRATION_GUIDE.md).

 ### Filesystem to S3 Migration